Cheney, Washington: Cost of living

 The following cost of living indices are based on a US average of 100.
 A component amount below 100 means Cheney has a lower cost than the US average.
 A component amount above 100 means Cheney has a higher cost.

-Overall, Cheney cost of living index is 94.07.
+Overall, Cheney's cost of living index is 94.07.

 The median home cost in Cheney is approximately $202,400.

 Arts and culture

 Cheney Rodeo Days

-Cheney Rodeo Days is held the second weekend in July each year and is a major annual event for the community since 1967.
-The event is put on by the Cheney Rodeo Association, an includes three days of rodeo competition held at the rodeo ground just north of Cheney.
-Cheney Federal Credit Union sponsors the Happy Hoofers Fun Run in conjunction with Rodeo weekend, and the City of Cheney holds the Cheney Rodeo Days Parade through the main street of downtown along with a street fair.
+Cheney Rodeo Days is held the second weekend in July each year and has been a major annual event for the community since 1967.
+The event is put on by the Cheney Rodeo Association and includes three days of rodeo competition held at the rodeo grounds just north of Cheney.
+Cheney Federal Credit Union sponsors the Happy Hoofers Fun Run in conjunction with Rodeo weekend, and the City of Cheney holds the Cheney Rodeo Days Parade through the Main Street of downtown along with a street fair.
 The Cheney Rodeo features over $40,000 in prize money, rodeo stock from the National Finals Rodeo, and is a professional rodeo event that is part of the Columbia River Prorodeo Circuit which is part of the Professional Rodeo Cowboys Association, that professional cowboys can use to qualify to join the Dodge National Circuit Finals Rodeo, and potentially further qualify for a chance to compete at the National Finals Rodeo, the rodeo world championships.

 Cheney Farmers' Market

 Cheney Farmers' Market is held each Saturday from June 1 through September 14.
-Located in downtown Cheney, the annual Market provides a wide variety of regionally grown and prepared products and produce, pieces from local artisans, and hand crafted goods.
+Located in downtown Cheney, the annual Market provides a wide variety of regionally grown and prepared products and produce pieces from local artisans, and handcrafted goods.
 The market encourages the community to get to know the local farmers and learn about local food sources.
 Local farmers come to the market to help the community understand how food is grown and where it comes from.